 Clyde and Terry also discuss their motivation for chucking it all in and deciding to travel the world.
 Their monthly budget is disclosed and what they spend that amount on.
 Of course, their budget is either high or low depending on what you wish to accomplish through your travels, but it gives an idea of what to expect for a couple who travel full time.

 If you want to find out how to travel the world, how they are enjoying the traveling lifestyle, if they intend on keeping it going, and how they spend their time between sits, then I suggest you listen to this informative podcast.
 They also offer up snippets of good advice for anyone contemplating such a nomadic life of travel. [bctt tweet=”Terry also discusses why travel insurance is a necessity.
-Imagine a health emergency in a foreign land!” username=”nextbiteoflife”] (affiliate link) He had a serious health problem and talks about how they handled the medical emergency in a foreign land where they didn’t speak the language, how they were treated and also how much it cost them out of pocket.
+Imagine a health emergency in a foreign land!
+He had a serious health problem and talks about how they handled the medical emergency in a foreign land where they didn’t speak the language, how they were treated and also how much it cost them out of pocket.
+Use our affiliate link below at no extra cost to you to get a quote.

 Interested in house and pet sitting?
 Find Clyde and Terry.